 Quick checklist

-- Confirm whether the review is remote, onsite, or document-based.
+- Confirm whether the review will be remote, onsite, or conducted entirely by document submission.

-- Track every follow-up request and due date.
+- Track every follow-up request in one place with a due date and a status note.

 Why this matters